 The Problem . .
 The Challenge . .
 The Tools . .
 The Solution . . !

-Our comprehensive Anti-Bullying Campaign pregramme is more effective at reducing bullying in schools than an "anti-bullying week" or other occasional one-off anti-bullying events.
-It is more effective than relying on SPHE, CSPE and Religious Education programmes or indeed all of these.
-The fact that bullying is still so widespread in schools is evidence that these, without an ongoing dedicated and effective anti-bullying programme, have limited impct.
+Our comprehensive Anti-Bullying Campaign pregramme is much more effective at reducing bullying in schools than an "anti-bullying week" or other occasional one-off anti-bullying events.
+It is more effective than relying on SPHE, CSPE and Religious Education programmes or indeed all of these since these have a broader remit and cannot devote the time needed to deal effectively with bullying situations when they arise.
+The fact that bullying is still so widespread in schools is testament to this.
 Therefore, we encourage you and a group of your teacher colleagues to register above (click on the "Register" icon above and follow the instructions).
-Together, you can then implement a successful Anti-Bullying Campaign programme in your school along the lines we suggest.
+Together, you can then implement a successful Anti-Bullying Campaign programme in your school along the lines we suggest without adding to your weekly workload.
 We believe that no work teachers do is more important or should get higher priority than this.
 If you do this we think that when you see the outcome you will consider it well worth the effort.
-Your students certainly will.Anti-Bullying Campaign logo by Eoin Kelleher, 4th year student, 2008.
-Note the faces in the clouds.
+Your pupils certainly will.